 For example, become a cryptocurrency expert instead of focusing on personal finance.

 You’ll cover a topic more in-depth than someone else by niching down.
 And if other blogs do the same, you can offer your perspective on your niche that no one else can copy.

 If you’re stuck, use yourself to niche down.
 For example, if you like blogging about web design, and talking about kites on a podcast, do this!

 In the end, you’ll create more marketing opportunities to connect with people and ultimately funnel them back to your blog.

 When you compare yourself with successful bloggers, you waste your time and attention on something that will not help you.

-Most successful bloggers you see today have spent over five years writing content for their blog and growing their audience.
+Most successful bloggers you see today have spent over five years writing content for their blogs and growing their audiences.

 Instead, think of ways to help yourself by reading articles that will improve your SEO skills or content marketing.
 Read books on marketing, business, and psychology.

 Connect with like-minded bloggers who have gone through the same challenges to get inspired.

 Build a support system that you can run to during challenging times to remind you to keep your eyes focused on the end game.